 The ”Filipino First” policy of this administration received a resounding popular indorsement in the last election.
 Politically we became independent since 1946, but economically we are still semi-colonial.
 This is especially true in our foreign trade.
 This policy is therefore designed to regain economic independence.
 It is a national effort to the end that Filipinos obtain major and dominant participation in their own national economy.
 This we will achieve with malice towards none and with fairness to all.
 We will accomplish this with full understanding of our international obligations towards our friends of the Free World.
 We will carry this out within the framework of our special relations with the United States to whose citizens we granted until 1974, by Constitutional provision, equal rights as Filipinos in the exploitation of our natural resources and public utilities, and to whom we also granted trading parity rights under the Laurel-Langley Agreement.
 Under this policy we will welcome friendly and understanding foreign capital willing to collaborate with us in the exploitation of our vast natural resources preferably on joint venture basis.

 Some Filipinos say that FDI will ruin the spirit of the country.
 An even bigger irony is that some of these naysayers are openly Catholic.
 That is, their Facebook profiles prove that they're proud to be Catholics.
 It's even ironic that some of the biggest opponents of FDIs are members (or retired members) of the Catholic Bishops Conference of the Philippines (CBCP).
-Retired archbishop Socrates Villegas' statements are laughable, considering that he's supposedly a member of the Vatican.
+Retired archbishop Socrates Villegas' statements are laughable, considering he's supposedly a member of the Vatican.
 The Vatican is a multinational organization by default.
-I really try to address the hypocrisy of these people and they simply start doing irritating gestures (such as ear-covering acts) and hurling insults.
+I try to address these people's hypocrisy; they simply start doing irritating gestures (such as ear-covering acts) and hurling insults.
 Do they even realize that the word catholic means universal?
 They keep saying it and when confronted by valid sources--they'd attack my IQ.
 My IQ is irrelevant to the argument.
 I can have an IQ of below average or moron.
 A stupid person can be right whereas an intelligent person is wrong.
 A stupid person may have been reading the writings of highly intelligent people while an intelligent person's best defense is, "I'm a cum laude from (insert school)."

 I'd say that all the brouhaha about economic protectionism being good is rooted in envy.
 The businessmen can be aware of how established MNCs can be better than them.
 This is a far cry from what the late John Gokongwei Jr. said.
 I guess Gokongwei Jr. had fond memories of his maternal grandfather.
 His maternal grandfather said to him, "Don't be afraid of the giants, they were once small."
 The MNCs that the protectionists so feared were once small.
 An example of an MNC is none other than Jollibee (read here).
 I'm naming Jollibee because it's evidence that even Filipino businesses can make it big abroad.
 Jollibee had to face off against Wendy's and McDonald's.
 Instead of crying foul, the Tan brothers who run Jollibee, said, "Bring it on!"
 Now, Jollibee is a major participant in the world market.